-- 3. Exchange Programs: An exchange student will be granted a diploma if he or she completes the criteria for graduation established by the State of Illinois and the School Board.
-The Board may grant a certificate of attendance to exchange students.
+3. Exchange Programs: An exchange student will be granted a certificate of attendance.
+Only those exchange students meeting the specific criteria for graduation established by the State of Illinois and the School Board may be considered for award of a diploma.
 District students will receive high school credit for foreign exchange courses that meet the criteria established in the curriculum and that are approved by the building principal.
-International study course work not meeting district requirements may be placed in the student's permanent record and recorded as an international study experience. - 4.
-Summer School and Independent Study: A student will receive high school credit for successfully completing: - Any course given by an institution accredited by the North Central Association of Colleges and Secondary Schools - Independent study in a curriculum area not offered by the District, provided the student obtains the consent of a supervising teacher as well as the building principal - 5.
-College Courses: A student who successfully completes community college courses may receive high school credit, provided: - The student is a senior in good academic standing - The course is not offered in the high school curriculum - The course is approved in advance by the student's counselor and the building principal. - The student assumes responsibility for all fees.
+International study course work not meeting district requirements may be placed in the student's permanent record and recorded as an international study experience.

+4. Summer School and Independent Study: A student will receive high school credit for successfully completing:

+- Any course given by an institution accredited by the North Central Association of Colleges and Secondary Schools - Independent study in a curriculum area not offered by the District, provided the student obtains the consent of a supervising teacher as well as the building principal

+5. College Courses: A student who successfully completes community college courses may receive high school credit, provided:

+- The student is a senior in good academic standing - The course is not offered in the high school curriculum - The student assumes responsibility for all fees.